-- Service dogs and emotional support animals for individuals with disabilities.
-See CSU Policy on Service Dogs and Emotional Support Animals, Student Disability Center Guidelines and Residence Hall Policies.
+- Service dogs and approved emotional support animals for individuals with disabilities.
+See CSU Policy on Service Dogs and Emotional Support Animals, Resources for Disabled Students Guidelines and Residence Hall Policies.

 - Animals brought for treatment to university veterinary medicine facilities or for approved sponsored research.

 - Animals being transported, provided such animals remain safely and humanely inside a vehicle (including car, truck and trailer) and cause no disturbance such as barking.

 - Animals brought to events sponsored by a department of the University or a recognized student organization, if approval has been obtained in advance from the responsible senior administrators for the areas where the animals will be present.
 Requests must be submitted for the event through the Virtual EMS (Event Management System) by going to https://schedule.colostate.edu/VirtualEms/.

 The Associate Vice President of Facilities Management may approve other exceptions